theoutfield/sc_sncn_motorcontrol/examples/app_demo_torque_control/doc/index.rst

 **important**

-- before sending the reference torque it is recommended to find and set the commutation sensor offset
+- Before sending the reference torque it is recommended to find and set the commutation sensor offset
-- if you are using an electric brake, release the brake before applying a new torque command
+- If you are using an electric brake, release the brake before applying a new torque command
-- it is recommended to start the application with lower voltages (such as 16V, and increase the voltage to its nominal value after your hardware is checked)
+- It is recommended to start the application with lower voltages (such as 16V, and increase the voltage to its nominal value after your hardware is checked)

 * **Minimum Number of Cores**: 7
 * **Minimum Number of Tiles**: 2

-.. cssclass:: github

-  `See Application on Public Repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/master/examples/app_demo_offset_commutation_tuning/>`_
+`See Application on Public Repository <https://github.com/synapticon/sc_sncn_motorcontrol/tree/develop/examples/app_demo_torque_control/>`_

 Console commands
 ================

-The app uses commands to set the offsets and voltage over the console:
+It is able to communicate with the app_demo_torque_control through XTimeComposer console.
+Each command can be sent by entering a letter in XTimeComposer console.
+Sometimes, the combination of one letter and one value is needed to have a complete command (for example, writing letter "x" and after that number "100" in console command and then pressing Enter key).
+In the following, a brief explanation is brought about different command types and their functionality:

-- a
+- "a"
-    Automatically find the sensor offset and set the clockwise or counterclockwise commutation offsets.
-This is not very precise but should suffice to turn the motor.
-For Hall sensor, due to the low resolution, it can be needed to shift the offsets by +/- 682.
+    Automatically find the sensor offset and sets the commutation offsets.
+If the sensor polarity is not set properly, the message "ERROR: wrong polarity for commutation position sensor" will be printed.
+In this case, the sensor polarity should be changed, and the application should be recompiled.

-- c
-    Automatically tune the sensor/commutation offsets (depending on the sensor used and the type of commutation).
-This works by searching the offset with minimum peak current consumption.
-- d
-    Reverse the motor direction.
-For FOC it is done by changing the winding type.
-For Sinusoidal commutation it is done by flipping the clockwise and counterclockwise commutation offsets.
+- "o" and then value "x"
+    Sets the commutation offset to value "x".
+The value "x" should be a number between 0 and 4095 (corresponding to 0 to 360 degrees).

-- f
+- "t"
-    For FOC only.
-Toggle the field controller.
+    Enables/Disables the torque controller.

-- l VALUE
-    Limit position to VALUE tick around the current position.
-The voltage will be set to ``0`` when the limit is reached and the motor will only be be able to move in the oposite direction.
-If VALUE is ``0`` this set the current position as the center position for the limiter.
-If VALUE is negative the position limiter is disabled.
-- m
-    Reverse motor polarity parameter, use this when the the motor is not moving.
-It happens when the phases wiring or the position sensor polarity is changed.
-- o VALUE
-    Set the commutation offset to VALUE (clockwise or counterclockwise offset depending on the voltage sign and winding type).
-- p
+- value "x"
-    Print the offsets, sensor polarity and voltage.
+    If the torque controller is activated, Writing a number (and then Enter) will send the same value to the torque controller (as the reference value of torque).

-- r
+- "r"
-    Reverse the voltage
+    This command changes the sign of reference torque.

-- s VALUE
+- "b"
-    Set the sensor offset to VALUE.
+    Enables/Disables the electric brake.

+- "bvn" and then value "x"
+    Sets the nominal (rated) voltage of dc bus to the value "x".
+The value "x" should be entered in Volts (for example, writing "bvn20" will set the rated value of dc bus voltage to 20 Volts.)

+- "bvp" and then value "x"
+    Sets the pulling voltage of brake to the value "x".
+The value "x" should be entered in milli-Volts. (for example, writing "bvp12000" will set the pulling voltage for the brake to 12 Volts.)

+- "bvh" and then value "x"
+    Sets the holding voltage of brake to the value "x".
+The value "x" should be entered in milli-Volts. (for example, writing "bvp12000" will set the rated value of dc bus voltage to 12 Volts.)

+- "bt" and then value "x"
+    Sets the pulling time of brake to the value "x".
+The value "x" should be entered in milli-seconds. (for example, writing "bt2000" will lead to 2 seconds of pulling time for electric brake.)

-- t VALUE
+- "s"
-    Set the torque to VALUE, accept negative values.
-Currently only available for FOC.
+    This command activates the "safe_torque_off" mode.
+In this mode, all inverter switches will be in open state, and motor terminals will be in floating state.

-- z
+- "x"
-    Return to the zero position (can be set with the ``l`` command).
-This will work only if the direction of the motor is right.
-That means positive voltage corresponds to positive velocity.
+    This command activates the xscope functionality for a certain period of time.
+The default value is 10 seconds.

-- VALUE
+- "z"
-    Set the voltage to VALUE, accept negative values.
+    In case a fault is detected (such as over current/over voltage), pressing "z" will clean the fault error message.
+After this command, it is needed to reset the offset, and activate the torque controller.

+- "m" and then value "x"
+    This command is for fun!
+It generates a square-waveform signal and sends this signal as the reference value of torque to torque controller.
+The frequency and period of torque reference is changing between 2-10 kHz which will result to play a simple melody by your motor!
+The amplitude of the square waveform will be equal to the value "x" in milli-Nm which in practice can act as the volume of this melody.

 Quick How-to
 ============